defacid/CodeLaunch/Step 1/README.md

 </html>
 ```

-Inside the HTML tags, we'll need a '<head>' that will send all of the meta information and include any external files that are necessary to website design or function (like CSS or Javascript) and we'll need a ''<body>' that will show all of the content that will be displayed.
+Inside the HTML tags, we'll need a `<head>` that will send all of the meta information and include any external files that are necessary to website design or function (like CSS or Javascript) and we'll need a `<body>` that will show all of the content that will be displayed.

 ```html
 <!DOCTYPE html>